State-of-War-PostBar/Blue-Alert/README.md

 # State of War: Remastered

-A personal experimenting project of [Taxerap](https://github.com/Taxerap), in C.
+A personal experimenting project of [Taxerap](https://github.com/Taxerap).

 ## Used libraries